paschalidi/BCGDV-coding-challenge/README.md

        This way there is consistant between the API and the view of the application.

-** IMPORTANT NOTE: the api of Polls is not the most consistant.
+**IMPORTANT NOTE: the api of Polls is not the most consistant.
 There are times that returns wrong values and as a result user might not see the latest action she/he made.
-We dont consider this a frontend bug  but one that relates to the API. **
+We dont consider this a frontend bug  but one that relates to the API.**

-​